sbarex/QLMarkdown/README.md

 The extension then the contents of the image file on the html code as a base64 encoded data.
 This process operate only on local images (url without a scheme or with the `file://` scheme and with image mime type).
 With the `file://` scheme you *always set the fullpath*.
 For images inside the same folder of the Markdown file do not use the scheme  `file://` and also `./` is optional.

-The extension process both images defined in the Markdown styntax and also with html <image> tag.
+The extension process both images defined in the Markdown syntax and also with html <image> tag.

 ### Source code highlight